dmonego/handwashing-songs/README.md

 In the left menu, under Interaction Model, there is a section called "JSON editor".
 Click on it.

 Delete all of the text in the editor.
-Copy all of the contents of the file at https://github.com/dmonego/handwashing-songs/blob/master/skill-package/en-us.json
+Copy all of the contents of the file at [here](https://github.com/dmonego/handwashing-songs/blob/master/skill-package/en-us.json)

 Paste the contents of that file into the editor.
 Click "Save Model", then click "Build Model".

 ## Deploy the lambda
 Click the "Code" tab.

 In the left menu, click on the file "index.js".
-Delete all contents of the file, and replace with the contents of the file at https://github.com/dmonego/handwashing-songs/blob/master/skill-lambda/index.js then click "Save".
+Delete all contents of the file, and replace with the contents of the file [here](https://github.com/dmonego/handwashing-songs/blob/master/skill-lambda/index.js) then click "Save".

+Next, select the file package.json from the left menu.
+Replace it's contents with the file [here](https://github.com/massmutual/mm-concierge/blob/dev/alexa/lambda/package.json) and save it.

 After updating the code, click "Deploy".